ON-SITE Dining & PARKING NEARBY

-Paid parking is available in the municipal lots adjacent to the Theatre at $1/hour, up to a maximum of $5 for the full evening's stay.
-Free evening parking is available outside TheatreSquared's administrative offices, located three blocks southeast of the theatre on the downtown Fayetteville Square.
+Paid parking is available in the municipal lots adjacent to the theatre at $1/hour, up to a maximum of $5 for the full day’s stay.
+Free evening parking is available in various locations near the downtown area.
 For detailed parking information, view the City of Fayetteville's parking map.

 We recommend the Spring Street Deck, a 250-space covered garage at the intersection of Spring and West.
 The new garage and all downtown City lots operate on a pay-by-space model.
 Save time and skip the line at the kiosk by downloading the iPhone or Android app available here: